 How To Use ADA Requirements To Modify Your Home for Accessibility

-Author Icon Written by Brenda Woods Updated 04/04/2024
+Written by Brenda Woods Updated 06/19/2024

 National Disability Awareness Month is observed annually in March to raise awareness about and support the rights of Americans with disabilities.
 The Americans with Disabilities Act (ADA) has been in effect for more than 30 years, ensuring that businesses and organizations make reasonable accommodations for people with disabilities.

-What Are the Americans With Disabilities Act’s Accessibility Requirements?
+What Are the Americans with Disabilities Act’s Accessibility Requirements?

 An ADA-compliant building or facility must be physically accessible to people with disabilities.